Anuken/Mindustry/README.md

 - blastCompound: splashDamage: 55 -> 115, splashDamageRadius = 4.2 -> 5.2, reloadMultiplier: 0.7x;
 - pyratite: splashDamage: 45 -> 90, splashDamageRadius = 2.3 -> 4.7;
 - requirements (block buildcost): copper = 150, graphite = 135, titanium = 60 -> copper = 175, graphite = 90, titanium = 70;
-//todo recheck changes

 (Ripple also feels kinda weird.
 It has splashdamage, but rarely used in actual gameplay (because kinda expensive and ineffectice for pvp (except plast bvb and defending against naval (still sucks but its better than foreshadow against T2 fr)(and kinda questionable for pve becsuse cyclone/swarmer exist).
-Anuke halfed its firerate with doubled damage, so I did somrthing like this too.
+Anuke halfed its firerate with doubled damage, so I did something like this too.
 Might need some revieves because can be actually very strong even against T5 (I dont thinking thats bad, but need more tests).
 Nerfed plast frags because very unfairly strong and annoying in bvb)

 ### Cyclone
 - metaglass: damage: 6 -> 13, ammoMultiplier: 2x -> 5x, splashDamage: 45 -> 32, fragBullets: 4 -> 10